Cricket history timeline

 5. 1918 to 1975 – TEST CRICKET ASCENDANT

-Test cricket came to define the game, Don Bradman emerging as the greatest of all batsmen.
+Test cricket came to define the game, with Don Bradman emerging as the greatest of all batsmen.
 The International Cricket Council, became the governing body with representatives from England, Australia, South Africa, New Zealand, West Indies, India and Pakistan.

 1930Don Bradman scores 334 v England.